-Liz Truss said British workers need ‘more graft’
+Liz Truss said British workers need ‘more graft’ and lack ‘skill and application’

 Both ruled out a price freeze on energy bills like that suggested by the Labour leader Sir Keir Starmer.

-Ms Truss also backed pensioners receiving a potentially double digit income boost in line with inflation, saying she believed in the ‘triple lock’.
+Ms Truss also backed pensioners receiving a potentially double digit income boost in line with inflation, saying she believed in the “triple lock”.

 She also ruled out a referendum on Scottish independence, saying the 2014 vote had been a once in a generation event.

-Labour’s shadow work and pensions secretary Jonathan Ashworth said: “With wages shrinking thanks to Tory failure to bring inflation under control and years of lacklustre growth, it’s grossly offensive for Liz Truss to effectively brand British workers lazy.
+Jonathan Ashworth, Labour’s shadow work and pensions secretary, said: “With wages shrinking thanks to Tory failure to bring inflation under control and years of lacklustre growth, it’s grossly offensive for Liz Truss to effectively brand British workers lazy.
 I would have hoped she had moved on from the days of her ‘Britannia Unchained’ fiasco, but it seems that is the blueprint for her prospective government.

 “Workers across the country are working all hours to keep a roof over their heads, put food on the table and provide for their families.

-“Liz Truss should be helping working people to cope with this cost of living crisis... not peddling this offensive nonsense.”
+Liz Truss should be helping working people to cope with this cost of living crisis... not peddling this offensive nonsense.”

 Register for free to continue reading